randomwithnoname/security-advice/software/use/signal-vs-molly-vs-simplex.md

 ##### Privacy/security features
 Molly already [lists](https://github.com/mollyim/mollyim-android#features) the features it adds vs. Signal, so I won't repeat those.
 It does miss some things though.
 - Molly removed support for the [Signal TLS proxy](https://signal.org/blog/help-iran-reconnect/) due to privacy or security issues, so instead added support for a SOCKS5 proxy or Tor via Orbot.
 I'm not sure exactly what the problem was, but [Tommy Tran](https://tommytran.io/about/) has found [issues](https://privsec.dev/posts/proxies/update-your-signal-tls-proxy/) with the Signal TLS Proxy.
 The main issue was resolved however.
 I doubt this was the reason Molly decided to remove it.

-- Molly used to have its own feature for deleting contacts.
-Signal added their own implementation of that feature and Molly has since removed theirs.

-- Call history will be removed along with disappearing messages in Molly, unlike Signal.
 ##### Other Features
 - Molly has an option to hide the calls tab, which will completely hide the navigation bar if stories are disabled.